 GARBAGE: A weekly pick-up of one 30-gallon trash can, provided by resident is included in your monthly rental.
 Garbage and refuse shall be wrapped or bagged and covered tightly in garbage container.
 Garbage containers shall be suitably screened from view.
 If you wish additional pick-ups on a regular basis, please contact the garbage service directly and make arrangements for payment.

-YARD WASTE: All grass clippings and weeds must be bagged and placed on curbside for pick-up every Tuesday and Thursday morning.
+YARD WASTE: All grass clippings and weeds must be bagged, identified with lot number and placed on curbside for pick-up every Friday morning.
 Do not place bagged yard waste on curbside until scheduled days.

 The dumpsters located next to our eight RV sites are for RV residents and management only!!!!
 All tenants must make arrangements with Waste Management for additional trash pick-up.